-Rosa was born in Cuba and in 1964 was brought to the United States by her parents who had no money but possessed a desire to provide hope for a better life as well as unconditional love for their two children.
+Rosa was born in Cuba, and in 1964 was brought to the United States by her parents who had nothing but unconditional love for their two children and a desire to provide them hope for a better life.

-Rosa has been a special education teacher for thirty-two years.
-In her role as an educator, she has provided hope and support to parents and their children and she continues to believe in and have high expectations for each of the children she meets.
+Rosa was a special education teacher for thirty-three years.
+In her role as an educator, she provided hope and support for parents and their children.
+Throughout her life, she believed in and had high expectations for each of the children she met and taught.

 In 1981, Rosa got married and proceeded to bring two young men into the world.
-She has provided values, unconditional love, and a solid foundation as they begin their journeys in life.
+She taught them values, gave them unconditional love, and provided a solid foundation from which to live their lives.

-In 2006, Rosa was diagnosed with breast cancer, which was just the beginning of a very difficult journey, which coincided with the untimely death of her mother.
-Faced with a disease that tries to take ones dignity as well as the loss of her closest friend, her mother, Rosa continued the battle.
-Over the last six years, she has worn the Survivor t-shirt at the The Relay for Life, but has not lost sight of the fact that people were missing each year from the prior year.
-This did not stop Rosa from striving to do that which she enjoys most: to live, contribute, and enjoy life.
+In 2006, Rosa was diagnosed with breast cancer, which was just the beginning of a very difficult journey.
+This coincided with the untimely death of her mother.
+Rosa continued the battle, faced with a disease that tries to take one’s dignity along with the loss of her closest friend, her mother.
+For several years, Rosa wore the Survivor t-shirt at the Relay for Life.
+She never lost sight that people were missing each year from the prior year.
+This did not stop Rosa from striving to do what she enjoyed most: contribute to and enjoy life.

 In 2010, Rosa was diagnosed with Metastatic Breast Cancer, which unfortunately has no cure.
 Over the next six years, Rosa faced many challenges, including stays in the hospital, changes in chemo therapy, and a breaking down of her body.
 Through it all, she continued to overcome every obstacle and contribute to and enjoy life.